Last updated: November 16, 2020

 - Maintain safe social distances; the CDC recommends maintaining minimum six feet (two meters) of distance from others, even if you’re well.

 - Students must obtain and wear a protective mask when in the facilities, in common areas, and when traveling to and from laboratories.
+When working around others, surgical grade masks are recommended.

 - Maintain CDC handwashing recommendations (20 seconds with hot water) or use hand sanitizer (containing at least 60 percent alcohol) when water isn’t available.